-The latest updates of the UK and England bird indicators based on population trends of wild birds were published on 8 November 2018.
-These indicators are part of the government’s suite of biodiversity indicators and show how the fortunes of birds of farmland, woodland, waterways and wetlands, and marine and coastal areas have fared between 1970 and 2017.
-Read on for information on the latest update to the Scottish Terrestrial Breeding Indicator at the bottom of this page (Nov 2018).
+The latest updates of the UK and England bird indicators based on population trends of wild birds were published on 7 November 2019.
+These indicators are part of the government’s suite of biodiversity indicators and show how the fortunes of birds of farmland, woodland, waterways and wetlands, and marine and coastal areas have fared between 1970 and 2018.

-- The breeding water and wetland bird index for the UK fell by 6% between 1975 and 2017, but over the short-term increased slightly by 3%.
+- The breeding water and wetland bird index for the UK fell by 6% between 1975 and 2018, but over the short-term increased slightly by 3%.
 Over the long-term, species associated with slow-flowing and standing water, and with eedbeds, fared better than those associated with fast-flowing water or with wet grasslands.
-Lapwing, Redshank, Snipe and Common Sandpiper showed the strongest declines over the long-term, athough Snipe has shown a recovery of 27%in the recent short-term period.
+Lapwing, Redshank, Snipe and Common Sandpiper showed the strongest declines over the long-term, athough Snipe has shown a recovery of 27% in the recent short-term period.

 - As with last year, the breeding seabird index has not been updated this year due to a shift of effort by the JNCC Seabird Monitoring team towards the ongoing Seabird Census.
 In the UK, the seabird index declined by 22% between 1986 and 2015.
 Declines began in the mid-2000s; and more recently, between 2009 and 2014 there was a 14% decline in the indicator, driven largely by large declines for Arctic Skua and Kittiwake.